entando/entando-docs/vuepress/docs/next/tutorials/devops/change-default-datasource.md

 ## Purpose

-This tutorial explains how to customize our EAP and Wildfly base Docker images, and then configure the EntandoApp custom resource to use these customizations.
+This tutorial explains how to customize our EAP- and Wildfly-based Docker images, and then configure the EntandoApp custom resource to use these customizations.

 ## Requirements